-The African Peacebuilding Network (APN) of the Social Science Research Council (SSRC) invites letters of interest from alumni and current grantees of the program’s individual research grant and residential postdoctoral fellowship competitions to transform their APN projects or related peacebuilding research into publishable book manuscripts.
+The African Peacebuilding Network (APN) of the Social Science Research Council (SSRC) invites letters of interest from Alumni and current grantees to transform their APN projects or related peacebuilding research into publishable book manuscripts.
 Applicants are expected to have completed their APN projects by the time of application and show sufficient evidence that work on ongoing book manuscripts—either based on their former APN award or previous peacebuilding-related research—can be completed and submitted to a publisher within four to six months.

 About the APN Book Manuscript Completion Competition

-A new component of the APN, the book manuscript completion grants are intended to support researchers and practitioners who are former recipients of an APN grant or fellowship and have completed their APN projects.
-This new award is intended to support dedicated time from work for up to six months to complete or update a book manuscript and finalize it for publication, as either sole or joint authors or editors.
-To be supported, alumni must demonstrate that they have sufficiently progressed in writing or editing an ongoing book manuscript, and they will use the following period to complete the manuscript and prepare it for publication.
+The Book Manuscript Completion grants are intended to support researchers and practitioners who are former recipients of an APN grant or fellowship and have completed their APN projects.
+This award is intended to support dedicated time from work for up to six months to complete or update a book manuscript and finalize it for publication, as either sole or joint authors or editors.
+To be supported, Alumni must demonstrate that they have sufficiently progressed in writing or editing an ongoing book manuscript, and that they will use the following period to complete the manuscript and prepare it for publication.

-For its part the APN will nominate one member of the program’s advisory board to work closely with each awardee and help enhance the quality and visibility of their research.
-The program will also work toward inserting the awardee’s scholarship into regional and global debates and policies focusing on peacebuilding.
+For its part, the APN will nominate one member of the program’s Advisory Board to work closely with each awardee and help enhance the quality and visibility of their research.
+The program will also work towards inserting the awardee’s scholarship into regional and global debates and policies focusing on peacebuilding.

 Terms of the Grant

-Grants are awarded on a competitive, peer-reviewed basis and are intended to support four to six months of writing and manuscript completion, from June 1, 2017, to December 1, 2017.
-Up to two (2) grants of a maximum of $10,000 USD will be awarded.
+Grants are awarded on a competitive, peer-reviewed basis and are intended to support six months of writing and manuscript completion, from June 1, 2018 to December 1, 2018.
+Up to two (2) grants of a maximum of USD $10,000 each will be awarded.

-Applicants must be individuals who are alumni of either the APN’s individual research grant competition or the APN’s postdoctoral fellowship competition.
-Individuals who are not APN alumni will not be considered.
+Applicants must be Alumni of either the APN’s Individual Research Grant program, the APN’s Collaborative Working Group grant program, or the APN’s Postdoctoral Fellowship program.
+Individuals who are not APN Alumni or current grantees will not be considered.

 Applicants must submit a three-page letter of interest that addresses the following:

-- The year, project title, and type of APN award that you received in the past
+- The year, project title, and type of APN award received in the past;

-- Type of manuscript you intend to complete (either monograph or edited volume), and
+- Type of manuscript intended to be completed (either monograph or edited volume);

-- Expected audience for the proposed manuscript, and the project’s potential to contribute to existing knowledge and practice
+- Expected audience for the proposed manuscript, and the project’s potential to contribute to existing knowledge and practice; and,

-It must be written in clear, coherent, and non-technical prose not exceeding three pages and submitted in Adobe Portable Document Format (.PDF).
-The letter should be double-spaced (footnotes and endnotes may be single-spaced, but must be included within the page limit), written in Times New Roman 12-point font, with one-inch margins on all sides.
+The letter of interest must be written in clear, coherent, and non-technical prose not exceeding three pages and submitted in Portable Document Format (.PDF).
+The letter should be double-spaced (footnotes and endnotes may be single-spaced, but must be included within the page limit), written in Times New Roman, 11-point font, with one-inch margins on all sides.

-Shortlisted applicants will be notified within two weeks and invited to upload full project proposals, including their draft manuscripts, by March 01, 2017, for review by an international panel of experts.
+Shortlisted applicants will be notified within five weeks and invited to upload full project proposals, including their draft manuscripts, by March 5, 2018, for review by an international panel of experts.